marcelduin/Micrio.Blogpost.wasm-v3/README.md

 In the next chapter ([Going to production](#8-going-to-production)) I will write more about making the new library as compact as possible.

-But first, I want to *prove* that the last few months were not spent in vain, and actually have some measurable results of the differences between Micrio 2.9 en 3.0.
+But first, I want to *prove* that the last few months were not spent in vain, and actually have some measurable results of the differences between Micrio 2.9 and 3.0.

 ## 7.1.
 Benchmark till you drop